 Training Areas 2018

 There will be nine training maps made available during the summer, one of which “Lahti Sports Center”, will not have any control point.
 The training areas will be opened at the end of April depending on the capacity of the parking places. ore detailed dates will be found with the introductions of the areas.
-The exceptions to this are the maps of Rahametsä which will be opened on 21st May after the completion of the qualification competitions for JWOC and EYOC (20th May).
 The parking site at Kukonkoivu will be closed after 12th June 2018.
 There will be a substitute parking place in Kukonkoivu during 13th June till 14th June, see the map lower.
 15th and 16th June the terrain is available only from Jukola competition center.

 Please follow all parking instructions and keep the parking areas clean; thanks in advance.

 Maps: sizeA4, scale 1:10 000, ISOM2017 symbols, control descriptions on the map.

 Cost of the maps: 7 €/each.
 Sending by post 6 €/order.

 Control markers: small control markers in Tapanila, normal-sized control markers in the other areas.

 Parking: marked on the orienteering maps and on the location maps on the web page.

 Training at night: The control points are equipped with reflectors for night training at Tapanila, Vihattu, Santaveräjä, Kukonkoivu and Kukkolanharju.